By: Gene Walden, Senior Finance Editor October 01, 2019

 A couple other steps you may wish to take would include:

 - Think about staying on your job longer.
-You may not be offered the option of working longer, but if your employer allows you to stay on the job until your late 60s or 70s, that could make a dramatic difference in your retirement savings plan.
+If your employer allows you to stay on the job until your late 60s or 70s, that could make a dramatic difference in your retirement savings.
 It’s addition—not subtraction.
-It means you would be able to live off your salary for a few more years while continuing to invest more into your retirement account plan – while giving your investment portfolio more time to grow.
+It means you would be able to live off your salary for a few more years while continuing to invest more into your retirement account plan, and give your investment portfolio more time to grow.

 4. If you’re already retired but regretting it . . .